 Putting on the occasional “show” for spectators is fine, but wouldn’t it be nicer to encourage everyone to experience the fun of actually flying kites – real kites, that is?

 Christchurch, New Zealand

-Since writing this, I’ve read a boast by Peter Lynn that a recent festival in Kuwait (which he describes as among the very best he’s ever attended) had no fewer than 89 Maxi-sized “kites” in the air at once, plus the three biggest kites in the world – all produced by Peter Lynn Kites, of course.
+Since writing this, I’ve read a boast by Peter Lynn that a recent festival in Kuwait (which he describes as among the very best he’s ever attended) had no fewer than 89 Maxi-sized “kites” (most of them actually “line laundry”) in the air at once, plus the three biggest kites in the world (flying pillows) – all produced by Peter Lynn Kites, of course.
 Certainly a spectacle, but a kite festival?
 Not in my opinion.